thuongleit/android-guidelines/coding_conventions.md

-This guide is inspired and inherited from [ribot guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) with some my changes to apply to my projects.
+This guide is super inspired and inherited from [ribot guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) with a few changes to apply to my projects.

 # 1 Coding conventions
 ## 1.1 Android Resources naming